 What is Meth?

 Methamphetamine is a very addictive stimulant drug with chemical properties similar to amphetamine.
 Meth is a white, odorless, bitter-tasting crystalline powder that can be smoked, snorted, taken orally or dissolved in liquid (water or alcohol) and injected.
 Small meth batches are made in illegal laboratories, with relatively inexpensive over-the-counter substances such as pseudoephedrine, a common ingredient found in cold medicines.
-Also, illegal labs in Mexico manufacture large amounts of the drug that are distributed in the United States.
+Likewise, illegal labs in Mexico manufacture large amounts of the drug which are then distributed in the United States.

-The smoked form of meth came into widespread use starting in the 1980's and is most often referred to as crystal meth.
+The smoked form of meth came into widespread use in the 1980's and is most often referred to as crystal meth.
 Crystal meth is bluish-white or clear and resembles glass fragments.
-The high purity crystals are smoked in a glass pipe like crack cocaine.
-The smoke is odorless, leaves a residue that can be re-smoked and produces effects that may last for 8-12 hours.
+The high purity crystals are smoked in a glass pipe, like crack cocaine.
+The smoke is odorless, leaving a residue that can be re-smoked, and produces effects that may last for 8-12 hours.